Sid-352/Terraria-server/Tmodloader/README.md

 If you are stuck behind a NAT router (like me), It would be pretty good to use a software called ngrok, which tunnels your network outwards.
 Because I like dockers, I just followed the guide by Hardware Haven and used his [docker image](https://hub.docker.com/r/hardwarehaven/ngrok2discord#!) to get a notification on discord (yay!).
 Also please get a ngrok account (free one would suffice) or else it won't work.

+If you dont wanna use Ngrok, there is a way to utilise a VPN to simulate a Virtual-LAN.
+The guide is [right here](https://github.com/Sid-352/Terraria-server/blob/main/Tailscale.md).

-BUT before you do this, you need ngrok-systemd and used the web-addr flag in the configuration file instead of just using localhost (won't work without it)
+But before you do this, you need ngrok-systemd and used the web-addr flag in the configuration file instead of just using localhost (won't work without it).

 # Notes
 Shamelessly pulled off from https://github.com/JACOBSMILE/tmodloader1.4/blob/master/README.md and Hardware Haven's 3 videos